🏢 BizEntity Resource

 }

-📦 Full Structure Approach
+Full Structure Approach

-Create or update complete Person/Organisation within BizEntity:
+Create or update complete Person/Organisation within BizEntity for atomic operations:

 {